 Community Living Well offers a range of services to support your social wellbeing, physical and mental health needs.
 We try to make it as easy as possible for you and other professionals to access our services by using a single point of access and including a self-referral option.

-If you are registered with a GP in Kensington and Chelsea or Queen’s Park and Paddington area of Westminster you can refer to the Community Living Well service quickly and securely by completing the self-referral form below.
+If you are 16 and over and registered with a GP in Kensington and Chelsea or Queen’s Park and Paddington area of Westminster, you can refer yourself to the Community Living Well service quickly and securely by completing the self-referral form below.
 Just select what service you are interested in and then complete the self-referral form.
 If you are unsure whether your GP is based in Kensington and Chelsea, Queen’s Park or Paddington, please take a look at our list of GP Surgeries in these areas.

 After we have received your form we will be in touch within five working days.
 If you have any questions about the referral process or other part of Community Living Well please contact us.